-The climate in Texas makes it a natural choice for swimming as a leisure activity.
+The warm climate in Texas makes it a natural choice for swimming as a leisure activity.
 Unfortunately, leisure pools are not without their risks.
-In fact, they are actively dangerous environments fraught with opportunities for personal injuries to occur due to the negligence of the pool owner.
+In fact, they are actively dangerous environments fraught with opportunities for serious injuries and death to occur due to the negligence of the pool owner and neglectful supervision.
 This is especially true for younger children.
-It may surprise you to learn that Texas has the third-highest number of drowning-related deaths in the whole of the United States, with children being the most statistically likely to suffer.
+It may surprise you to learn that drowning in the leading cause of death for children between ages 1 to 4 years old according to the Centers for Disease Control and Prevention (CDC) with Texas having the third-highest number of drowning-related deaths across the country.

 This article will discuss some of the things you can do to protect your children from drowning accidents.
 It will also equip you with knowledge of the responsibilities of pool owners.
-If pool owners do not meet these responsibilities, they may be found to be negligent and you may be entitled to compensation if you suffer personal injuries due to their actions or inaction.
+If pool owners do not meet these responsibilities, they may be found to be negligent and you may be entitled to compensation if you or a loved one suffers personal injuries due to their actions or inaction.

-For more information on how our accident attorneys could help you, call us today for a free consultation.
-We have a track record of excellence in fighting for our clients in drowning cases, with one case recently paying out $18,000,000 to the family impacted.
+For more information on how our trial attorneys could help you, call us today for a free consultation.
+We have a track record of obtaining the highest recorded settlement results in drowning cases, with one case recently paying out $18,000,000 to the family impacted.

 To find out more, call today at 713-535-9319.